lancey1/GoFit/README.md

 GoFit is social media app built with React, for users to interact with one another.
 ### Features

-* Users can Register and Log in
+* Users can register and log in
 * Users can create posts, like, dislike, add post to a collection, leave comments on posts
 * Users can view posts via feeds
 * Users can send invites to other users to facilitate a meetup